How do I create a strong STORYHIVE application?

 The O Show: This documentary will look a the work and life of Orene Askew as a motivational speaker, DJ and inspiration to youth and her many peers in Vancouver.
 Through interviews and footage we will see her work in the communities Orene is a part of.
 Orene will reflect on her life as an Afro / indigenous two spirited leader.
 She will share her involvement in the Indigenous community and her work with the Squamish Nation Council by bringing opportunities to her community.

 Angels on Call: In 2016, nurses Evanna Brennan and Susan Giles came out of retirement in response to the opioid crisis in Vancouver’s Downtown Eastside (DTES).
 Today, at age 73 and 67 respectively, they provide full time care to a myriad of desperately sick, addicted and mentally ill people living in decrepit hotels or on the street.
-The need for care in the DTES has soared during the Covid-19 pandemic; social isolation protocols have led to more than 100 overdoses a month.
-Angels on Call not only highlights the worsening opioid crisis, told through the eyes of Brennan and Giles, but the love and emotional support they give their patients, many of whom have no one but the nurses to care for them.
+Angels on Call not only highlights the worsening opioid crisis, told through the eyes of Brennan and Giles, but also the love and emotional support they give their patients.

 Inclusion happens both in front of and behind the camera.
 When drafting your inclusion statement, be attentive to both spaces and tell us how you’re committing to inclusion across your production.
 Inclusion statements don’t have to be long or fancy.
 What’s more important is to be direct, honest and specific.
 Check out this great article from Seed&Spark for eight examples of effective inclusion statements.